-Another on-going challenge and opportunity is how San Francisco is moving toward a more resilient future.
+San Francisco is continuing to move toward a more resilient future.
 The Building our Future Chapter has been updated with more details on the various policies, programs, and efforts that span beyond the 10-year time horizon of this Plan.
 It includes objectives contained in the Climate Action Plan, Hazards and Resilience Plan, ClimateSF Program, and the Earthquake Safety Implementation Program, including seismic hazard ratings of the most vulnerable cityowned buildings.